nGamble-tech/Habbit-Tracker-App/docs/README.md

 ### 3. Test API

-Once dependecies installed and enviroments have been set up, you can test the backend API with Postman, it shouldf be running at `http://localhost:4000`
+Once dependecies installed and enviroments have been set up, you can run the server with `npm run dev` and this will get the ball rolling.
+You can then test the backend API with Postman, it should be running at `http://localhost:4000`.